LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 Linear Search in a worse case graph: **O[N<sup>2</sup>]**

 ## Results
-The execution time of both algorithms was measured for random and worse case graphs of various sizes.
-There average runtimes of 5000 samples for each graph type, size, and algorithm are shown below.
+The execution time of both algorithms on randomly generated and worse case graphs of various sizes was measured.
+The average runtimes over 5000 sample executions for each graph type, size, and algorithm are shown below.

 ### Random Graph
 | Graph Size | With Priority Queue | With Linear Search |